sed-pro-inria/tools-training/1-vers/git.md

 3- The second developer creates a feature branch, and pushes it to its bare repository.

-4- The first developer get the feature branch of the second developer, and pushes it to its bare repository.
+4- The first developer gets the feature branch of the second developer, and pushes it to its bare repository.

 ## References